 Since the keycaps are so smooth and flexible, both typing and gaming on this mechanical keyboard are mostly silent.

-The USB cable is detachable and it is a USB-C cable so we could say that the USB cable is of premium quality.
+The USB cable is detachable and it is a USB-C cable so I could say that the USB cable is of premium quality.

 The battery capacity is 1900mah which means that it can be used wirelessly for up to 8 hours.